 Online presence is important

-    Keep your social media accounts updated with your recent work, stay active; appreciate work of fellow photographers and reply to every kind of feedback you get with politeness.
+Keep your social media accounts updated with your recent work, stay active; appreciate the work of fellow photographers, and reply to every kind of feedback you get with politeness.
 Always give a relevant caption to your photograph, and use appreciate hashtags if it’s on Instagram.
-If its a project or series post it on Behance as well.
+If it’s a project or series post it on Behance as well.
 Domains are pretty cheap these days, buy yourself a domain and create a website.
 Putting your work on a website is more standard and professional than putting it on social media in my opinion.
-To keep the audience engaged on your web, you can start writing; share tips, DIY, your experience of photo tour etc.
+To keep the audience engaged on your web, you can start writing; share tips, DIY, your experience of the photo tour, etc.

 Join photography groups on Facebook, get in touch with photographers in your city, meet them, go on a photo walk.

 When someone gets praised for what they are doing, it motivates and inspires one to keep the momentum.
 Photography competitions and exhibitions can be the catalyst or fuel for your passion.
 Start looking for the competitions happening across the globe, instead of using images from your archive; challenge yourself and create new ones.
 Do not keep longing for the prize, consider it as a project you are doing and keep working.